Market and strategy

 The market for all areas of mass spectrometry is worth around USD 5 billion.
 The sub-segment of sample preparation, which is particularly attractive for Tecan, has grown at an average rate in the high single-digit range to some USD 0.7 billion.
 The key growth driver here is the increasing number of biopharmaceuticals, a class of compounds produced using biotechnology resources and genetically modified organisms.
 Analyses based on mass spectrometry are also increasingly applied in in-vitro diagnostics in addition to their traditional use in life science research.

-The focus of Tecan’s work area is mainly on sample preparation for mass spectrometry, but also on analysis methods, such as immunoassays.
-Tecan is also extremely well positioned for other common work steps, such as protein purification.
+The focus of Tecan’s work area is mainly on sample preparation for mass spectrometry.
+The ability to extract insights from mass spectrometry rests on the ability to purify samples, separating them from background noise.
+Tecan is also well positioned for other analysis methods, such as immunoassays or other common work steps, such as protein purification.

 Cell and tissue analysis